kathysledge/smig/docs/guides/best-practices.md

 ### Use computed fields wisely

-Computed fields are powerful but have tradeoffs:
+Computed fields simplify your application code but add database overhead.
+Use them when the computation is simple and frequently needed:

 ```typescript
 fields: {